Functional Anatomy of the Respiratory Tract

 This is the region where gaseous exchange (external respiration) occurs.

-• Components: Includes the respiratory bronchioles, alveolar ducts, and alveolar sacs, all of which are lined with alveoli.
+• Components: Includes the respiratory bronchioles from 17th division onwards, alveolar ducts, and alveolar sacs, all of which are lined with alveoli.

 • Alveoli: These are cup-shaped pouches surrounded by a dense network of pulmonary capillaries.